 Grade 1-D Diesel

-Grade 1-D diesel, also known as No. 1 diesel fuel oil, is a light, low-viscosity distillate fuel specified under ASTM D975.
-It is specifically engineered for cold-weather operation, high-speed diesel engines, and applications requiring reliable fuel flow and rapid ignition at low temperatures.
+Grade 1-D diesel, also referred to as No. 1 diesel fuel oil, is a light, low-viscosity distillate fuel specified under ASTM D975.
+It is specifically engineered for cold-weather operation, high-speed diesel engines, and applications requiring rapid ignition and reliable fuel flow at low temperatures.

-Compared to Grade 2-D diesel, Grade 1-D contains shorter hydrocarbon chains, lower wax content, and higher volatility, making it ideal for sub-zero and winter-dominant environments.
+Compared to Grade 2-D diesel, Grade 1-D contains shorter hydrocarbon chains, lower wax content, and higher volatility, which significantly improves cold-starting behavior, atomization, and combustion efficiency in sub-zero conditions.

 Chemical & Physical Composition